 The above chart represents the top R&D hubs of 5G technology according to the patent data.
-The large patent count in the US and China is proof of the intense research going on both countries.
+The large patent count in the US and China is proof of the intense research going on in both countries.

-The USA is in the top position on this chart as well but the number of patent count is different than the above chart.
+The USA is in the top position on this chart as well but the number of patent counts is different than the above chart.
 The chart represents the priority country of a patent where its R&D happened.
 For example, 51,146 patents count means that these are homegrown US patents which makes it the priority country for all these patents, hence the US sits comfortably at the top.

 The same is for China, it is a priority country of 46,425 patents as for all these patents, R&D took place in China.

-As you can see, there is not much of a difference between the US and China and is the proof how these two countries are competing with each other to be the global leader in 5G technologies.
+As you can see, there is not much of a difference between the US and China and is proof of how these two countries are competing with each other to be the global leader in 5G technologies.

 After years spent R&D, telecom companies are keen to make the 5G a reality.
 However, in order to make 5G technology more mainstream, these companies need to keep on innovating and protect their technology through patents.